NASA finally tracks down persistent ISS air leak that 'appeared to grow in size'

 Isolating the leak to a particular service module is a big step.
 Once the exact location is found, NASA can look into repair options and perhaps finally put an end to a long, leaky saga.

-Discuss: NASA finally tracks down persistent air leak on ISS, but it's not fixed yet
+Discuss: NASA finally tracks down air leak on ISS, but it's not fixed yet

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.